What is Camp Aldersgate?

 Donate to our cause: If you are eager to support our mission, please check out our list of ways to give.

 Please contact our office with any questions: 501.225.1444

 How old do I have to be to attend Camp?

-Camp welcomes individuals with a wide range of ages.
-To qualify for Weekend Camps, the individual must be 6-18 years old.
-Summer Camps vary depending on the week, and are as follows:
+Camp welcomes individuals of varying ages.
+To qualify for Weekend Camps, a camper must be 6-18 years old.
+Summer Camps age limits vary depending on the week, and are as follows:

 - Pediatrics Plus Summer Day Camp – ages 6-18